rlagonigro/rlagonigro/README.md

 ## Hi there 👋

+I am a Senior at Elon University majoring in Finance and Marketing!

+Fun fact: I did Semester at Sea!

 <!--
 **rlagonigro/rlagonigro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.